All Episodes

 Glad to have the chance to talk to you.

-But there's one thing I haven't heard, and the it's the implications that what's possible if they don't get this thing tossed out.
+But there's one thing I haven't heard, and it's the implications that what's possible if they don't get this thing tossed out.

-Well, they actually replaced the major litigant, and you know, the and the reason that the ma the original plaintiff remember, this is the judge that allowed it to become a class action suit.
+And the reason that the original plaintiff, remember, this is the judge that allowed it to become a class action suit.

 That's number one.

-I don't see those such a website with Hillary Clinton and Bill Clinton and Laureate University, but it doesn't really matter.
+I don't see such a website with Hillary Clinton and Bill Clinton and Laureate University, but it doesn't really matter.

-This is not what the election is really going to be about, and I think that's important to remember.
+This is not what the election is really going to be about.

 Anyway, I appreciate the call.